 The intensity and flash codes can be changed using the IR Remote Control.
-The lamp intensity and flash code settings are set to the last detected change, carried out with the IR Remote Control.
+The lamp intensity and flash code settings are set to the last detected change, carried out with the IR Remote Control or by changing the switch positions.